 Research is a way of learning, confirming, and retaining what you have learned in the classroom.
 Undergraduate research endeavors not only reduce institutional drop out rates, they increase the number of graduates eager to pursue advanced degrees.

 Imagine two biology majors, each about to graduate with a 3.5 GPA and the same array of completed courses.
 One student decides to spend two semesters engaged in undergraduate research with a final paper and poster presentation at the NC State Undergraduate Research Symposium.
 The other student elects to take two additional courses in her major.
 Who do you think will have the best chance at a challenging position or at admission to graduate or professional school?

-A recent survey of employers demonstrates that skills and aptitudes gained through research (or applied learning) are highly valued in the workplace.
+A recent It Takes More Than a Major – Employers Survey demonstrates that skills and aptitudes gained through research (or applied learning) are highly valued in the workplace.

 Employers strongly endorse an emphasis on applied learning and view student work on applied learning projects as valuable preparation for work.
 Students agree that applied learning projects are valuable.